 The Introductory Level Officiating - General Principles module is available online.
 Please click on this link to register and begin your training.

-Before any Official starts officiating without supervision, he or she must complete the Safeguarding Children - Online Training.
+Before any Technical Official starts officiating without supervision, they must complete the Safeguarding Children - Online Training.
 Click here for more information.

 After completing the General Principles module & the Safeguarding Children online training, you can choose to take the specific course module for the role you are interested in officiating in (for example, timekeeper, inspector of turns etc) as they become available.
 Consistent with the approach taken by Swimming Australia, Swimming Tasmania has adopted the NSW Technical Officials Training Modules.
 Please visit the Swimming NSW training page for more information.

 For first time users, please set up an account by clicking the login button and then follow the prompts.

 Swimming Tasmania requires all Technical Officials to undertake Match-Fixing Training.

 Our online officiating modules make it easier for you to get accredited and work on pool deck.